What Is Microblading, Actually?

 No, Microblading itself will not cause scarring.
 What can cause scarring after a microblading procedure is picking at the healing skin.
 This is why it is extremely important to make sure the client knows never to pick at any scabs or flaking skin after they have had a microblading procedure.
 Picking could result in the loss of pigment, as well as scarring.

 How Much Does Microblading Cost?

 Having a Microblading procedure can be quite costly.
 A procedure can cost anywhere from $750-$1500, depending on the skill/experience of the artist, where you are located, and on the demand for this procedure in your location.

 What Can I Expect After a Microblading Procedure?

-The healing process after a microblading procedure varies from client to client based on many factors.
-This could include, but is not limited to: the artist's technique, pigments used, aftercare instructions, whether or not shading was done, as well as just overall how someone's body and skin reacts to the procedure.
-Some of the most common things clients can expect after a microblading procedure are:
+The healing process after a Microblading procedure varies from client to client, based on many factors.
+This could include, but is not limited to: the artist's technique, pigments used, aftercare instructions, whether or not shading was done, as well as how someone's body and skin reacts to the procedure.
+Some of the most common things clients can expect after a microblading procedure include: